-CLICK HERE FOR A PRINTABLE VERSION Please review the information listed here and put your initials next to each item when you have reviewed it with your provider and feel you understand each statement. ______I understand that I am being prescribed ________________...read more
+Please review the information listed here and put your initials next to each item when you have reviewed it with your provider and feel you understand each statement. ______I understand that I am being...read more

 As physicians, we are experts at prescribing medications.
 However, we often fail miserably when it comes to recognizing adverse reactions and tapering medications.
-It’s something that is simply lacking in our medical training.
-I have become a victim of this with...read more
+It’s something that is simply lacking in...read more

 There exists a large, mostly-underground, growing community consisting of those iatrogenically harmed by benzodiazepines.
 Guilty only of following doctors orders, these patients are marginalized and misunderstood.
 This has been enabled, at least in part, by poor...read more